 - ¼ cup chopped walnuts or pecans

-- 2 tbsp unsalted butter, cut into cubes
+- 2 tablespoon unsalted butter, cut into cubes

 - pinch salt